JawedAshraf/Deathray2/Deathray readme.txt

              Cannot be negative.

-             If set to 0 Deathray will not process the luma plane.
+             If set to 0 Deathray2 will not process the luma plane.

  hUV (1.0) - strength of de-noising in the chroma planes.

              Cannot be negative.

-             If set to 0 Deathray will not process the chroma planes.
+             If set to 0 Deathray2 will not process the chroma planes.

  tY  (0)   - temporal radius for the luma plane.